 You just jump a LOT!

-Your body is then supposed to adapt to this high volume of jumping exercises by increasing the vertical jump height.
+Your body adapts to the high volume of jumping exercises by increasing the vertical jump height.

 I will later explain why this logic is deeply flawed!